 FAQs about GA Depot in MS

-The active ingredient in GA Depot, known fully as glatiramer acetate, is already approved for the treatment of multiple sclerosis.
-Glatiramer acetate is thought to modulate the immune system to reduce the inflammatory attack that drives MS. This experimental therapy, now in clinical trials, is designed to be administered once per month via injection into muscle.
-A slow-release formulation, it would allow less frequent dosing than the currently approved therapies, marketed as Copaxone and generics, which are given once daily or several times per week as an under-the-skin (subcutaneous) treatment.
+The active ingredient in GA Depot, glatiramer acetate, is approved to treat relapsing forms of multiple sclerosis (MS).
+Glatiramer acetate is thought to modulate the immune system to reduce the inflammatory attack that drives MS, and has shown the ability to reduce relapses and lesions and slow disability progression.
+The new formulation is designed to be administered once per month via intramuscular injections, allowing less frequent dosing than currently approved therapies.

 Clinical trials testing GA Depot have not enrolled participants who were pregnant or breastfeeding.
 It is therefore unknown whether the experimental medication is safe for use in these situations.
-Other formulations of glatiramer acetate also have not been rigorously studied in pregnant people.
+Other formulations of glatiramer acetate also have not been rigorously studied during pregnancy.

 In an early clinical trial that enrolled patients who had been on stable Copaxone treatment for their multiple sclerosis, most who switched to GA Depot showed no signs of disease activity — including no relapses, disability worsening, or new MRI lesions — after one year of treatment.